Can Drones Be Hacked, Tracked, and Used to Carry Passengers?

 Drone innovation is exciting, even with its risks and challenges.
 With the rapid market growth in UAVs for commercial and government use, the opportunities for developers to build drones and related detection and security services provides ample opportunity.
 For example, an enormous use case for drones moving forward will be environmental stewardship and clean technology — from reducing the use of vehicles that burn fossil fuels to detection and monitoring of forest fires, wildlife and environmental hazards.
 Technologies supporting advances in this market, including the advance of 5G, AI, machine learning and connected vehicle technology, will enable more sophisticated solutions as they mature.

-Digi International supports the full range of development and deployment needs in IoT and M2M, from planning, prototyping, design and application development to a full suite of embedded solutions and cellular solutions.
+Digi International supports the full range of development and deployment needs in IoT and M2M, from wireless design services to help with planning, prototyping, design and application development to a full suite of embedded solutionscellular solutions, and professional services.

 Watch the Recorded Webinar